hubmapconsortium/portal-ui/README.md

 ```sh
 ./push.sh
 ```
+Update the CHANGELOG, adding the date for the current release, and stubbing the new "in progress" release.

 If this should be deployed publicly, make `@yuanzhou` a reviewer on the PR, so he knows a new version is available.